xz76/R21/README.md

 6   6   1 1.5983068     1 2.7530976     0     1
 16 16   1 0.3580249     1 0.7174463     1     0
 ```
-The data frome can be reshaped in the approriate long format using the `mstate` function `msprep()` as follows
+The data frame can be reshaped in the appropriate long format using the `mstate` function `msprep()` as follows
 ```
 > data <- msprep(data = data, trans = tmat, time = c(NA, "ill", "dth"),
 +                status = c(NA, "ill.s", "dth.s"),